 Cancer cells are often very sensitive to growth factors.
 So if we can block them, we can stop some types of cancer from growing and dividing.
 Scientists are developing different inhibitors for the different types of growth factors.

-It isn’t easy to group biological therapies into different types because the groups often overlap.
-This can get very confusing.
+The different groups of biological therapies often overlap.
 Some cancer growth blockers block blood vessel growth to the growing cancer (anti angiogenic drugs).
 Others are also monoclonal antibodies.

 There are different types of cancer growth blockers.
 They can be grouped according to the types of chemical that they block.